warsier/cmm-compiler/README.md

-incorrect output dealing with negative numbers
+1 incorrect output dealing with negative numbers
+2 the output of syntax error does not correspond to the book completely